SeongUgJung/android-colorparser/README.md

 but It supports [basic colors of w3c](https://www.w3.org/TR/css3-color/#html4).

 This project is for supporting more color keywords.

-They are defined in [W3C's Expanded Color](https://www.w3.org/TR/css3-color/#svg-color)
+It's based on [W3C's Expanded Color](https://www.w3.org/TR/css3-color/#svg-color)

 # How to install